mciocchi/atomic_d6/README.md

 - Fire can cook someone alive inside armor, so the armor Bonus does not apply to Spell Resistance
 - The warrior's Spell Resistance is calculated using only their Defensive Feat (likely Passive Dodge or Block)
 - The fireball's heat may even make the armor a liability (GM discretion)

 ---

+#### Counterspell

+Spellcasters may use spells as Defensive Feats, replacing traditional defensive options such as Dodge, Block, or Parry for that beat.
+The spell must make narrative sense as a defensive measure.
+For example: a Conjurer might summon a floating shield to block a physical attack, a Pyromancer might use his control over flames to deflect an incoming fireball, or an Abjurer might weave a barrier of pure force magic around himself.

+**Requirements:**

+- The caster must have at least one Spellcasting Aspect tied to a school of magic
+- The spell must be cast from within the caster's school of magic (same restrictions as normal spellcasting)
+- The spell's narrative description must make sense as a defensive measure against the incoming attack
+- The caster uses Counterspell instead of other Defensive Feats (Dodge, Block, Parry, etc.) for that beat

+**Mechanics:**

+When using a spell as a Defensive Feat, the caster makes a single spellcasting roll that must satisfy two conditions simultaneously:

+1. **Defensive Contest**: The spellcasting roll must produce MORE successes than the attacker's roll (Active vs Active contest)
+2. **Spell Success**: The spellcasting roll must meet or exceed the spell's difficulty

+This is an Active Feat: Passive Bonus cannot be used when casting spells as Defensive Feats, consistent with normal spellcasting rules.
+The caster must roll every time.

+If the spellcasting roll beats the attacker's roll but fails to meet the spell's difficulty, the defense fails because the spell fails to manifest.
+If the spellcasting roll meets the spell's difficulty but doesn't beat the attacker's roll, the spell manifests but the defense fails (the attack hits).
+Both conditions must be met for the spell to successfully defend.

+**Spell vs Spell:**

+When defending against an incoming spell with a counterspell, the resolution works as follows:

+- The counterspeller's spellcasting roll is compared directly to the attacking spellcaster's roll (Active vs Active contest)
+- The counterspeller must roll number of successes greater than or equal to the attacking spellcaster
+- The counterspell must also meet its own difficulty to manifest, as determined by the GM

+**Armor and Counterspell:**

+When using a counterspell against a physical attack, Armor Bonus does not apply to the spellcasting roll, but it may be added on top of it, after the GM determines whether the counterspell has manifested successfully.
+The GM determines whether armor applies based on the nature of the attack and the failed spell.

+**Mana and Eldritch Burden:**

+Normal spellcasting rules apply when using spells as Defensive Feats:

+- If they roll a Bane, the caster takes a hit from magical strain, losing 1 Mana and 1 Stamina (or 1 Wound if no Stamina remains)
+- In addition, the Atomic D6 may generate special consequences (Boon, Bane, or Neutral) that affect the spell or the defense
+- If the spell is maintained as an ongoing effect, Eldritch Burden rules apply

+**Examples:**

+**Example 1: Conjurer vs Physical Attack**

+A Conjurer (Conjuration Bonus +4) is attacked by a raging barbarian wielding an axe.
+The Conjurer chooses to use Counterspell, summoning a floating magical shield to block the attack.

+- The Conjurer describes the spell: "I conjure a floating iron shield in front of me"
+- GM sets spell difficulty: 2 successes (Apprentice-level conjuration, Beat duration, close range)
+- Barbarian rolls attack: 3 successes
+- Conjurer rolls spellcasting (including Atomic D6): 5 successes and a Bane

+Result: The Conjurer's roll (5) beats the barbarian's roll (3) AND meets the spell difficulty (2).
+The shield successfully manifests and blocks the attack.
+The Conjurer loses 1 Mana and 1 Stamina from magical strain due to the Bane.
+The GM may rule that the Bane generates additional consequences.

+**Example 2: Pyromancer vs Fireball**

+A Pyromancer (Pyromancy Bonus +5) is targeted by an enemy spellcaster's fireball.
+The Pyromancer chooses to use Counterspell to try to usurp control of the incoming spell and deflect it.

+- The Pyromancer describes the spell: "I try to redirect the fireball away from me."
+- GM sets spell difficulty: 3 successes (Journeyman-level pyromancy, Beat duration, close range)
+- Attacking spellcaster rolls: 4 successes
+- Pyromancer rolls spellcasting: 6 successes and a Boon

+Result: The Pyromancer's roll (6) beats the attacking spellcaster's roll (4) AND meets the spell difficulty (3).
+The fireball is successfully deflected.

+**Example 3: Failed Defense, Successful Spell**

+An Abjurer (Abjuration Bonus +3) attempts to block a sword strike with a protective barrier.

+- GM sets spell difficulty: 2 successes
+- Attacker rolls: 5 successes
+- Abjurer rolls spellcasting: 4 successes and a Bane

+Result: The Abjurer's roll (4) meets the spell difficulty (2), so the barrier manifests.
+However, the roll (4) does not beat the attacker's roll (5), so the defense fails.
+The barrier appears but the sword strike still hits.
+The Abjurer loses 1 Mana and 1 Stamina from magical strain.

+**Example 4: Successful Defense, Failed Spell**

+A Transmuter (Transmutation Bonus +3) attempts to turn their skin into stone to block an attack.

+- GM sets spell difficulty: 4 successes
+- Attacker rolls: 2 successes
+- Transmuter rolls spellcasting: 3 successes, Neutral Atomic D6

+Result: The Transmuter's roll (3) beats the attacker's roll (2), however, the roll (3) does not meet the spell difficulty (4), so the spell fails to manifest and the Transmuter takes a hit from the attack.

+---